open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The `Tracer` MUST provide methods to:

+- Create a new `Span`

+The `Tracer` SHOULD provide methods to:

 - Get the currently active `Span`
-- Create a new `Span`
 - Make a given `Span` as active

-The `Tracer` SHOULD allow end users to configure other tracing components that control how `Span`s are passed across process boundaries, including the binary and text format `Propagator`s used to serialize `Span`s created by the `Tracer`.
+The `Tracer` MUST leverage the context layer in order to handle the current `Span` state and how `Span`s are passed across process boundaries.

 When getting the current span, the `Tracer` MUST return a placeholder `Span` with an invalid `SpanContext` if there is no currently active `Span`.